 When it comes to buzz terms, contactless payment is one that’s worth paying attention to.
 Because contactless payments happen through your mobile device, the technology is poised to make transactions a whole lot quicker and easier.
+According to the Square Future of Commerce report, in 2022, 92% of retailers surveyed and all restauranteurs offered a type of contactless payment to their customers.

 Contactless payments — much like EMV payments — are also a lot more secure than payments via magnetic-stripe cards.
 Magstripe cards are extremely outdated (they’ve been around since the 1960s).
 The information associated with your bank account on a magstripe card is static (it’s right there on the stripe).
 So if fraudsters get ahold of your card, it’s relatively easy for them to lift and clone your data (and go on a shopping spree).